wolfgangasdf/iqp-book/ad-wkb.md

 $$\psi(x)=F e^{i k x}$$(ad-wkb-6)

-In the tunneling region which is classically forbidden for the particle, $p(x)$ is imaginary and it is useful to write
+In the tunneling region which is classically forbidden for the particle, $p(x)$ is imaginary and it is useful to write the WKB expression slightly differently:

 $$\psi(x) \approx \frac{C}{\sqrt{|p(x)|}} e^{ \pm \frac{1}{\hbar} \int|p(x)| d x}$$(ad-wkb-7)

-Note that only $p^2$ appears in the Schrödinger equation, and you can test that taking the modulus of $p$ works.
-This describes an exxponentially increasing or decreasing function, which is non-oscillatory!
+This is allowed since only $p^2$ appears in the Schrödinger equation, and you can test that taking the modulus of $p$ works.
+This describes an exponentially increasing or decreasing function, which is non-oscillatory!

 `[slide]`